 - Who are the parents of John Smith?

 Question like these require a lot of research!
-Take a look at your question and note the time and place of the people in the question.
+Take a ten minutes and write a research question that takes in account the time and place the individuals lived.
 You want to make sure you distinguish your Mary Jones from other Mary Jones alive at the same time.
 If you don’t have exact dates be sure to include years in a range.
-If you don’t have an exact place, you will need to focus in on one county in Pennsylvania.
-Most early PA records were created at the county level.
+If you don’t have an exact place, you will need to focus in on one county in Pennsylvania, preferably the township or city in the county.

 A request to any archive, genealogical or historical society, or library, is a request for someone there to look at their on-site records, and make a copy of records and send you that copy.
 They are not staffed to do anything other than pull records and make copies.
-If you give them your big research question, you will end up disappointed at what you receive back.
+If you give them a big research question such as “send me everything you have on Jones baptisms”, you will end up disappointed.
 So what do you do?

-When you sending in a request to an archive to “research by mail,” you are really sending in a request for a “record pull and send a copy by mail.”
-Take a look at your big research question you are working to answer, and break down what records would help answer that question.
+When you sending in a request to an archive to “research by mail,” you are really sending in a request for a “look at record on paper, microfilm, or in a book and send a copy by mail.”
+Take a look at your big research question, and break down what records would help answer that question.
 Remember: records are created in time and place.
 The records available for 1920 Forest County, Pennsylvania are not the same kind of records as 1750 Philadelphia.
 You need to think and communicate in the time and place of your ancestors.

 Here’s some ways to turn the research questions above into specific records requests:

-- Baptismal record for Mary Jones born between 1800-1810 in Exeter Township, Berks County, PA.
+- Baptismal record for Mary Jones, born between 1820–1825 in Plymouth Township, Montgomery County.

 - Church record of a marriage between Mary Jones and John Smith in a Methodist church or Episcopal church, between 1815 – 1850.